acktreptow/hd-dvd-store/README.md

 ### Store Section

-The store section allows users to browse 24 available HD DVDs.
+The store section allows users to browse the available HD DVDs imported through a JSON file.
 Users can add movies to their cart by clicking the "Add To Cart" button.
 The cart will then update and be viewable in a side-loading window, which provides an overview of the items selected for purchase.

 ### Cart Functionality

 The cart functionality is designed to offer a smooth shopping experience.
-When items are added to the cart, the user can click the basket in the header to show to the side-loading window.
+When items are added to the cart, the user can click the basket icon to bring up the side-loading window.
 This displays the current contents of the cart with options to adjust quantities or remove items.
 It also shows the price of the individual HD DVDs as well as the cumulative total.

 The primary goal of this project was to improve both my TypeScript and React skills, which has been achieved with how all these sections work with each other.